offbynull/watchdog/README.md

 #### How much overhead am I adding?

 Instrumentation adds code to your classes, so your class files will become larger and that extra code will take time to execute.
 For most applications, especially enterprise applications that are I/O-heavy, the cost is negligible.

-#### What restrictions are there?

-The main restrictions have to do with JNI and reflections.

-* Instrumentation does not apply to native methods (JNI).
-* Objects instantiated via reflections won't be reported.

 #### Can I use this with an IDE?